 The client computers always show "offline" on AOMEI Centralized Backupper.

 A:It might be that the "Backupper Service" of client has stopped.
 Please start Windows Task Manager, select Services, and then restart "Backupper Service".
 If clients are still "offline", please reinstall AOMEI Backupper standard beta on clients.

 A:You can match label of these partitions with no drive letters to back up.
-But, AOMEI Backupper Network currently can’t back up partitions with no drive letters and volume labels.
+But, AOMEI Centralized Backupper currently can’t back up partitions with no drive letters and volume labels.
 In this situation, you can run AOMEI Partition Assistant on clients to assign drive letters or volume labels for these partitions manually.

 Why do you receive "The network share/NAS username or password is incorrect…" during backup?